The weak commutativity construction for Lie algebras

 Theorem \ref{T1}, together with the exactness of $W \rightarrowtail \chi(\mf{g}) \twoheadrightarrow \chi(\mf{g})/W$, could be used to deduce finiteness properties for $\chi(\mf{g})$ when $W$ is finite dimensional.
 In the same spirit of Theorem B in \cite{KochSidki}, we give a sufficient condition for that.

 \begin{theorem} If $\mf{g}$ is of type $FP_2$ and $\mf{g}'/\mf{g}''$ is finite dimensional, then $W(\mf{g})$ is finite dimensional. \end{theorem}

-\begin{rem} In \cite{KochSidki} the authors show that the group-theoretic weak commutativity construction preserves the property of being solvable of type $FP_{\infty}$.
-The analogue result also holds for Lie algebras, but for a much simpler reason.
+In \cite{KochSidki} the authors show that the group-theoretic weak commutativity construction preserves the property of being solvable of type $FP_{\infty}$.
+The analogous result also holds for Lie algebras, but for a much simpler reason.
 By Theorem 1 in \cite{GrovesKoch}, if $\mf{g}$ is solvable of type $FP_{\infty}$, then it is finite dimensional.
 In this case of course $\mf{g}'/\mf{g}''$ is also finite dimensional, and then so is $W$, by the theorem above.
 Moreover, $\chi(\mf{g})/W$ is clearly finite dimensional and solvable, being a Lie subalgebra of $\mf{g} \oplus \mf{g} \oplus \mf{g}$.
-Thus the same holds for $\chi(\mf{g})$. \end{rem}
+Thus we have the following corollary.